bobshort4bobby4/Tom-Crean-pp1/README.md

   ##### Colour Scheme
   There are two main used in the site namely antarctic blue(#2b3f5c), and an off-white (#ebe9e6).<br> These colours contrast well and are a good fit thematically.
   Black is used to darken some of the images.
+These two colours are used as borders to define both text and image panels.

   ##### Typography
   There are two font families used, "PT serif,serif" for the main text and "Pacifico, cursive" for the links.